maxammann/blog/content/posts/2021-04-21-fuzzer-requirements/index.md

 In the previous traces we wrote that $Send(a_1, d)$ and described that it sends a message "to the public channel".
 This is of course arbitrary.
 This semantic makes sense in the case of MITM scenario, where the attacker has access to all messages.
 Now lets consider that the attacker is sitting on a ring bus part of a ring bus.

 {{< resourceFigure "ring.drawio.svg" >}}
 Comparison of a ring and a star topology.
+The red symbol denotes an attacker.
 Once the attacker can only see traffic between two agents.
 In the other case the attacker can see all traffic in the network.
  {{< /resourceFigure >}}

  This means additionally to specifying who receives and sends messages, we also can define who is able to receive them.
 There are multiple ways of doing this: